 After you have selected a few solutions it's also a good idea to talk about tradeoffs.
 For instance, one trade-off regarding the wristband idea is that while it's effective at solving the problem it's an additional gadget the user needs to buy which might make it less attractive to some.

-Finally, after going through that exercise, it's a great idea to state the initial question again, and summarise what product you suggest building and why.
+Finally, after going through that exercise, it's a great idea to state the initial question again, and summarize what product you suggest building and why.
 This summary is a simple way of telling your interviewer that you are done answering the question.
 And again, it's an efficient way of showing you've got great communication skills.

 Mistakes to avoid when answering design questions

-There are two common mistakes candidates make when answering product questions that you can easily avoid.
+There are two common mistakes candidates make when answering product design questions that you can easily avoid.

-First, a lot of candidates simply skip the first step and start answering the question without first agreeing with their interviewer on a clear objective or target user.
+A lot of candidates simply skip step one and start answering the question without first agreeing with their interviewer on a clear objective or target user.
 As mentioned above, this is a red flag.

 Second, many candidates don't spend enough time selecting a single target user and creating a short list of user problems.
-In other words, they start working on Step 3 too soon.
-The more work you do in Steps 1 and 2, the easier brainstorming and selecting solutions will become.
+In other words, they start working on step three too soon.
+The more work you do in steps one and two, the easier brainstorming and selecting solutions will become.

 2. Examples - Design a computer keyboard ↑

 Now that you know what approach to use to answer product design questions let's apply it to a full example.

 Try answering the question below following the BUS method we have described.
 Play both the role of the interviewer and candidate, and make decisions regarding what business objective and target user to focus on.
 Leave a comment at the bottom of the blog post with your answer.
 We will reply to every question in the comment section.